 Four-part series on Mary:

-Girlfriends with Danielle Bean 5 Ways to Not Go Insane from Christmas Stress
+Girlfriends with Danielle Bean 6 Ways to Dive Into Advent

 I still work on the card every year.
 This is one tradition I genuinely enjoy.
 I like getting a great picture of my darlings and I love writing a witty, self deprecating family re-cap.
 It is good for me to focus on the little things that make life with my husband and kids so enjoyable.
 I also eagerly await the cards we receive because it seems to be the only time of year when the mail is fun.